|

 this occasion, Rommel arranged the honor guard so that his Jäger troops

 stood in front of the SS.
-(MapQuest
+Hitler left from here to attend the Harvest

 -